sonkd/myblog/collections/_research/2024-08-29-acceptance-theories.md

 title: 🥽 Acceptance theories
 layout: post
 date: 2024-08-29 11:59:45
-tag:
-- Research, Behaviour, Methodoglogy, Psychology, Sociology
+tag: [Research, Behaviour, Methodoglogy, Psychology, Sociology]
 image:
-description: "Start with fun and enjoy your all-day."
+description: There are helpful theories for UX and UI Research.
+Every design needs to evaluate the outcome and performance of the concepts.
 ---

 ## Acceptance Research